Change Not For Replication Value for SQL Server Identity Columns

 For SQL Server 2005 and later this option can be set when designing or creating a new table as shown below in the highlighted section.

 For SQL Server 2000 this option can be set when designing or creating a new table as shown below in the highlighted section.

 To create a table with the not for replication syntax using a script you would do something as follows:

 CREATE TABLE [dbo].[Table_1]( [ProductID] [int] IDENTITY(1,1) NOT FOR REPLICATION NOT NULL, [ProductName] [varchar](50) COLLATE SQL_Latin1_General_CP1_CI_AS NULL, [ProductDescription] [varchar](100) COLLATE SQL_Latin1_General_CP1_CI_AS NULL, CONSTRAINT [PK_Table_1] PRIMARY KEY CLUSTERED

-SQL Server 2005 In SQL Server 2005 a new system stored procedure has been created to allow you to turn on or turn off this "Not For Replication" setting.
+In SQL Server 2005 and later a system stored procedure has been created to allow you to turn on or turn off this "Not For Replication" setting.
 This new stored procedure is sys.sp_identitycolumnforreplication.
 Following is the code of this new SP.
 As you can see it makes a call to a some process %%ColumnEx which is a bit cryptic.

 By using this new SP along with the sp_msforeachtable which iterates through all tables you can turn this on for all tables or off for all tables as follows:

 This script turns it to YES for all tables that have an identity column.

 EXEC sp_msforeachtable @command1 = ' declare @int int set @int =object_id("?")
 EXEC sys.sp_identitycolumnforreplication @int, 1'